Responsibilities of Higher Education Research and Knowledge Exchange (HERKE) branch

 HERKE branch is responsible for the formulation, development, and oversight of the implementation of higher education research and knowledge exchange policy and funding in accordance with Northern Ireland’s (NI) needs.

-The branch provides core funding for these two fundamental aspects of our universities’ work, manages the NI element of two international research programmes, and oversees promotion of NI participation in European research funding programmes, Horizon 2020 and Horizon Europe.
+The branch provides core funding for these two fundamental aspects of our universities’ work, manages the NI element of two international research programmes, and oversees promotion of NI participation in European research funding programmes, Horizon 2020 and its successor Horizon Europe.

 The department provides research funding for the Northern Ireland universities through a range of mechanisms.
 The majority of year on year (recurrent) research funding is distributed by reference to quality as assessed by performance in the most recent research assessment exercise, the Research Excellence Framework (REF) 2014.
 This is known as Quality-related Research (QR) funding.
 QR is paid as part of the block grant to the institutions, which includes funds for learning and teaching and widening participation and, as such, can be distributed by the recipient university according to its own strategic priorities.